leonlatsch/Photok/README.md

 Encrypt your photos on your device and keep them safe from others.

-> **❗ INFORMATION**: Currently there is no active development on Photok, just maintanance.

 ## About
 Photok is a free Photo-Safe.
 It stores your photos encrypted on your device and hides them from others.
 It uses technologies like, AES-256 encryption standard or bcrypt, to keep your photos secure.